Devendra-Pudi/perfume-shop/README.md

 ## Overview

 Perfume Shop is a full-stack e-commerce web application for browsing and purchasing perfumes.
 The project uses **React.js** for the frontend, **Node.js** and **Express** for the backend, and **MongoDB** as the database.
-This application allows users to browse products, view details, add reviews, and make purchases.
+This application allows users to browse products, view details and add reviews.

 ## Demo Video